dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 # The Takeaway

-In all cases, we end up reducing the hard (or sometimes impossible) problem of computing a real integral using calculus in $\R$ to what are essentially algebra problems in $\C$.
+In all cases, we end up reducing the hard (or sometimes impossible) problem of computing a real integral using calculus in $\R$ to what are essentially algebra problems in $\C$, primarily the manipulation of polynomials and roots of unity.
 Although these techniques may seem quite involved at first glance, a bit of practice makes them fast enough to rival the standard set of single variable real calculus techniques.